Go to main content

 • Indeed and general job boards: high volume but unfavorable signal-to-noise ratio for technical positions

-• Internal referrals: 2-year retention rate 45% higher than standard hires (Deloitte study)
+• Internal referral: 2-year retention rate 45% higher compared to regular hires (Deloitte study)

-• Recruitment agencies and executive search: justified for C-level or highly specialized positions
+• Recruitment firms and headhunters: justified for C-level or highly specialized positions

-• Internal talent pool and internal mobility: often underexploited, reduces time-to-hire by 60%
+• Internal talent pool and internal mobility: often underutilized, reduces time-to-hire by 60%

 Screening and pre-selection

-Effective screening relies on objective criteria defined in advance.
-ATS (Applicant Tracking System) tools allow automation of the first filter based on elimination criteria, but be careful: the use of pre-selection algorithms is subject to GDPR obligations regarding automated processing of personal data (Article 22 of GDPR No. 2016/679).
+Effective screening is based on objective criteria defined in advance.
+ATS (Applicant Tracking System) tools allow automating the first filter on elimination criteria, but be careful: the use of pre-selection algorithms is subject to GDPR obligations regarding automated processing of personal data (article 22 of GDPR No. 2016/679).
 Every candidate has the right not to be subject to a decision based entirely on automated processing producing legal effects.

-Telephone screening (15-20 minutes) remains the most effective tool to validate motivation, availability, and career path consistency before investing in an in-depth interview.
+Telephone screening (15-20 minutes) remains the most effective tool for validating motivation, availability, and consistency of the background before investing in an in-depth interview.

 ---